• Home

 FASD is often misdiagnosed resulting in ineffective intervention and management.
 Appropriate therapy and accommodations are dependent on a correct diagnosis that identifies how the brain is operating.

-Therapeutic approaches that include multisensory experiences are typically more effective than talk therapy.
-An FASD-Informed therapist that understands the different aspects of FASD and developmental trauma would be the most beneficial.
-Using the neurobehavioral model is best-practice for those with FASDs.
+MENTAL HEALTH SERVICES Therapeutic approaches that include multisensory experiences are typically more effective than talk therapy.
+A neurodivergent-affirming therapist who is FASD-informed/brain-based informed will consider the neurological and physiological factors that influence thinking, emotions, and behavior and integrate therapies to more effectively meet the needs of the individual.
+Using the neurobehavioral model is best-practice for those with FASD.

 MEDICAL & PSYCHIATRIC SERVICES